okelo0121/blur-guard-extension/README.md

    Open the extension popup to add new words or remove existing ones from your custom blocklist.
 Words in your blocklist are automatically blurred across all supported sites.

 4. **View and Clear Abuse Logs**
    The extension keeps a log of abusive comments it detects, including the abuser (if identifiable), the words used, the page URL, and the timestamp.
-Access this log in the popup under the "Abuse Log" section.
-Use the "Clear Abuse Log" button to delete all entries whenever needed.
+Access this log in the popup under the "Abuse Log" section and clear entries as needed.

 5. **Privacy-Focused**
    All processing happens locally in your browser.
 No data is ever sent to a server, ensuring that your personal blocklist and abuse logs remain private.

 ## Installation